Soapy7261/Simple_badwordblocker.py/readme.md

-This adds a status to the main.py file, just a nice thing to have, and some other small things
+This adds a status to the main.py file, and some other small things

 Please make sure you install Disnake.